 Authors are obliged to clearly mark all the content (results, ideas, conclusions) which has been previously published by them.

 The editorial board has the right to withdraw a published article if it has been found to violate the principles of honesty.
 Such articles shall be marked as retracted and published in a special section of the journal’s website together with the reasons for such a decision.

 The editorial board supports the research replication policy, encouraging authors to disclose the data enabling readers to objectively verify published submissions on request.

-Com.press is a scientific journal focused on the issues of the media and social communication.
-The quarterly was created on the initiative of doctoral students of media studies and became another scientific journal of the Faculty of Management and Social Communication of the Jagiellonian University published by the Institute of Journalism, Media and Communication.
+Com.press is a scientific journal focused on the issues of communication and media studies.
+The quarterly was created on the initiative of doctoral students of media studies and became another scientific journal of the Faculty of Management and Social Communication of the Jagiellonian University published by the Institute of Journalism, Media and Social Communication.

-Com.press is a marketplace of ideas where researchers can publish their scientific, research, and theoretical articles on the subject of media, both old and new, social communication at various levels and between different actors, as well as on the innovative use of media for communication in journalism, marketing, politics and the public sphere.
+Com.press is a marketplace of ideas where researchers can publish their scientific, research, and theoretical articles on the subject of media, both traditional and new, social communication at various levels and between different actors, as well as on the innovative use of media for communication in journalism, marketing, politics, and the public sphere.

 The goal of the journal is to pursue an innovative approach to content distribution, and therefore, the efforts are being made to make its content available on specialized scientific platforms.
 In addition, the editorial team seeks to ensure the shortest possible time of the preparation of subsequent editions and systematic publication of the content, which is particularly important in view of the issues raised in Com.press.